Magio94/Reproducibility-reviews/README.md

 # Reproducibility-reviews
-The repositories contain some reproducibility tests of academic papers made by the author over time and whose title is underlined in the file name
+The repositories contain some reproducibility tests made by the author over timeof academic papers whose title is underlined in the file name